Kaplan Financial Privacy Notice

 Where you have explicitly consented to do so, we may use your personal data to inform you of special offers and new or existing services that we believe may be of interest to you.

-If you would prefer that we do not send such communications to you, please follow the opt-out links on any marketing message or contact us using the contact details in this Privacy Notice.
+If you would prefer that we do not send such communications to you or share your email address in this way, please follow the opt-out links on any marketing message or contact us using the contact details in this Privacy Notice.

 Internal business purposes